Happy Monday everyone and how are you all this fine Monday morning? Today is an...

 The couple actually didn’t consider the UK at all: “There wasn’t really anywhere in the UK that we felt as strongly about as The Last Castle.
 The weather is difficult to get right, and it would have been a lot more expensive.
 But they did momentarily consider elsewhere overseas.
 Jedia added: “For a split second we considered going to the little white chapel in Las Vegas, but realised we wanted our families to be there and with nieces and nephews, knew this would not be a viable option.”

-Jedia says planning the wedding was easier with her husband’s parents in their chosen country.
+Jedia says planning the wedding was easier with her husband’s parents in their chosen country, other wise they may have had to use a translation service like Magma Translation.
 “In terms of planning, Sam’s dad and Carol did a lot for us.
 From confirming available dates, costs, buying booze and getting in touch with caterers for the after-party – which was held at their villa.
 She continues that it would have been difficult to plan without them.
 “In fact, that might have been enough to put me off getting married abroad!”

 There is only one element that would be easier in the UK.
 “I think it would have been more straightforward to understand the documents we needed to get registered.”
 But she added: “Another positive for us is that getting married in Cyprus meant our wedding is also legal in the UK.”

 You may also have to take the destination into consideration when choosing your dress.
 Jedia explained: “I wouldn’t have wanted anything too big anyway, but luckily the venue was quite cool due to the sea breeze that comes in, and the shade provided by the grapevines overhead.”